Amc Entertainment Holdings, Inc. (AMC)

 Bear case

-• · EV/EBITDA of 19.9x and PEG of 12.2 are expensive on cash-flow metrics despite the optically cheap P/S; the enterprise (including debt) is not cheap
+• · EV/EBITDA of ~20x and PEG of 12.2 are not cheap on cash-flow reality; the P/S optic ignores $8B+ of debt in enterprise value

 Catalysts